Family holding hands at sunset — torn apart by parental alienation

 See all parental alienation FAQs →

-Malcolm is an alienated parent and the author of Love Over Exile.
+Malcolm Smith is an alienated parent and the author of Love Over Exile.
 He draws on lived experience and peer-reviewed research to document the reality of parental alienation and provide practical support for targeted parents.
 All statistics on this page are sourced from peer-reviewed journals with direct links to the original studies.